Mike Tyson vs. Evander Holyfield: Undercard

-Another promoted fight featured star women's boxer Christy Martin, who had gained some notoriety and was becoming a star; she defeated Bethany Payne by knockout in the first round.

 Undefeated WBC world minimumweight champion Ricardo Lopez knocked out contender Morgan Ndumo in the sixth round to retain his title.

 WBA super bantamweight champion Antonio Cermeno defeated challenger Eddy Saenz after his opponent decided not to continue following the fifth round.

+Martin vs Payne

+The first event on the PPV card featured star women's boxer Christy Martin, who had gained some notoriety and was becoming a star; she defeated Bethany Payne by knockout in the first round.

+Akinwande vs Zolkin

 The first of the three heavyweight title fights followed.
+Henry Akinwande, a British fighter who defeated Jeremy Williams for the title Riddick Bowe vacated to set up the third and last fight with Holyfield, took on former NABF champion Alexander Zolkin.
+Akinwande emerged victorious with a tenth-round knockout in the first defence of his belt.

+Moorer vs Botha

+The last fight before the main event was contested for the IBF championship.
 The IBF title match was contested with Michael Moorer taking on Francois Botha.
 Moorer had defeated Axel Schulz earlier in 1996 for the title that had been stripped from lineal champion George Foreman; Botha had defeated Schulz in an earlier fight for the vacant title but the result was vacated following a doping violation.
-Moorer knocked the previously undefeated Botha out in the final round to retain the title.

-The last fight before the main event was contested for the WBO championship.
-Henry Akinwande, a British fighter who defeated Jeremy Williams for the title Riddick Bowe vacated to set up the third and last fight with Holyfield, took on former NABF champion Alexander Zolkin.
-Akinwande emerged victorious with a tenth-round knockout in the first defense of his belt.
+Moorer entered the bout as a 5–1 favorite.

 The fight

+Botha was wobbled late in the third round, causing a cut over his right eye.
+Moorer knocked down Botha twice in the eleventh round before having the challenger helpless on the ropes early in the final round prompting referee Mills Lane to wave it off.

+At the time of the stoppage judges Glen Hamada and Chuck Giampa had scored 106–100 to Moorer, while Stuart Winston had it 103–104 for Botha.